teiid/teiid.io/content/teiid_cloud.md

 toc: true
 ---

-With Teiid Cloud you can...

- - **Define and utilize simple cloud microservices that provide access to specific data sets from one or more sources**
+With Teiid Cloud you can define and utilize simple cloud microservices that provide access to specific data sets from one or more sources.

- - **Access your microservices by binding with your cloud application**
+As a [Spring Boot](../teiid_runtimes/springboot) or [Thorntail](../teiid_runtimes/thorntail) developer you can define and deploy a VDB to your cloud environment quickly in a light-weight image.

 <div>
 <br>